buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/03-Information-Architecture.md

 ---
 chapter-number: "03"
 title: "Information Architecture"
-opening-text: "<p class='text--warning'><strong>This is draft content.</strong> I’m working on this chapter as we speak (29 September).
-I have just one section to complete, which will hopefully be done tonight.</p>
+opening-text: "<p class='text--warning'><strong>As I noted in the book’s overview, this is a work in progress and I’m sharing it here in draft form.</strong> The overall book isn’t finished, but I hope the chapters I’m publishing have some value as I finalise work on the book.</p>

 <p class='text--warning'>Unfortunately, my schedule hit a huge detour over the last month.
 My father-in-law ended up in hospital after having a stroke and, I had to pause writing to focus on family.
 Thankfully, he is doing better so I’m back to writing, I’m just a little further behind than I’d hoped to be.</p>